The Blue Max: Compared to film

 The film differs from the book on which it is based both in the plot and the portrayal of the characters.
 Some of the differences are:

-Stachel: The movie portrays Stachel initially as an idealistic, humble and naive man who evolves into someone willing to do whatever it takes to get his way.
+Bruno Stachel: The movie portrays Stachel initially as an idealistic, humble and naïve man who evolves into someone willing to do whatever it takes to get his way.
 He is also depicted as being insecure about his lower-class background and desires to prove himself an equal aviator and man to the aristocrats by earning the Blue Max.
 The vain attempt by Stachel to confirm his first kill occurs only in the film.
 There is also no confrontation with Heidemann, who takes a swift dislike to Stachel over claiming aircraft that Willi had shot down.

 Stachel was played by the 37-year-old George Peppard, in stark contrast to the 19-year-old character of the novel.
 From the beginning of the novel, Stachel is a deeply troubled alcoholic with a penchant for lying.
 Obsessed with earning the last of the new Fokker D.VIIs, he kills Willi to obtain it.
 In the novel, Heidemann exhibits an immediate favouritism toward the newcomer and credits Stachel with his first victories, and Kettering, the squadron adjutant, refuses to comply until Heidemann orders him to do so.

 At the end of the novel, Heidemann reveals that he has been secretly boosting Stachel's achievements as part of an experiment in publicity management.
 Stachel earns his Blue Max not from 20 victories but by destroying three aircraft and capturing one after Heidemann's guns jam.
 (Stachel is so drunk that he cannot even recall the engagement.)
 He is also honoured for saving the life of a French girl who falls into a river.
 Stachel does not die in the book and in fact meets the future commander-in-chief of the Luftwaffe, Hauptmann Hermann Göring.
 Stachel marries Kaeti von Klugermann after the death of Graf von Klugermann, as is noted at the beginning of The Blood Order, the second book in Jack Hunter's Stachel series.